Huawei-MRC-OSI/modelcap/README.md

-Modelcap is a [Nix](www.nixos.org/nix) like library for lightweight state-tracking in Python.
+Modelcap is a [Nix](http://nixos.org/nix) like library for lightweight state-tracking in Python (but extremely lightweight).

 Modelcap
 --------